 Texas Superfood Coupon Code

-Many people search online for a coupon code or some kind of discount on the retail price of Texas Superfood.
+Many people search online for a coupon code or some kind of discount on the retail price of Texas Superfood capsules or powder.

-There are the usual flashy coupon sites offering fake discounts on this product but all of those I found and clicked on were just scams with no actual coupon codes, just an attempt to get you to connect through to texassuperfood.com with their affiliate link.
+There are the usual flashy coupon sites offering fake discounts on this product.
+However, all of those I found and clicked on were just scams and frauds with no actual coupon codes, just an attempt to get you to connect through to texassuperfood.com.

 Directions for Use

 It’s suggested to use Texas Superfood capsules by taking 2 of them 3 times a day, preferably with food, for a daily dosage of 6.
 With 180 capsules per bottle you get a 30 day supply if you take them every day.

-Texas Superfood powder comes in 180 gram bottle and adult directions are to take 6 grams or 1 rounded teaspoon a day, half that for children under 12, in a beverage of your choice.
+The green powder comes in a 180 gram bottle and adult directions are to take 6 grams or 1 rounded teaspoon a day, half that for children under 12, in a beverage of your choice.
 Once again, this gives 30 servings per container.

 It’s not listed on the label, but it’s best to take phytonutrient-rich whole food supplements like this with a meal that contains dietary fats.
-This is because many of the beneficial compounds are fat-soluble and need it to be properly absorbed.
+This is because many of the beneficial compounds are fat-soluble and need it present during digestion to be properly absorbed.

-With this and other powdered superfood, I’d recommend adding it to a shake or smoothie, such as one of these healing recipes, or diluted coconut milk, like this great BPA free version on Amazon, for superior nutrient absorption.
+With this and other powdered superfood, I’d recommend adding it to a shake or smoothie, such as one of these healing recipes, or diluted coconut milk, like this healthy BPA free version on Amazon, for superior nutrient absorption.

 If you really want to take superfood powders with juice then I’d highly recommend freshly squeezed only.
 Commercially produced fruit juice is primarily concentrated fructose and highly fattening.

-You’d be negating some of the health benefits of Texas Superfood powder by consuming it with packaged juices like apple or orange juice.
+You’d be negating some of the health benefits of this superfood powder by consuming it with packaged juices like apple or orange juice.
 Regular cow’s milk also isn’t a particularly healthy or good tasting way to take this supplement.